-With Employee Stock Plan Accounts in a California Divorce, the company offers the employee company stock, like stock options or restricted stock units, as part of the employee’s compensation.
+With employee stock plans, the company offers the employee company stock, like stock options or restricted stock units, as part of the employee’s compensation.
 The company offers these benefits to attract talent and encourage employees to invest in their company’s growth.
 If their company does well, they do too.

 The employee receives the stock in an award called a grant, and doesn’t get all the stock at once.
 Usually, the stock is given over a four year period in equal amounts.
 The process of receiving or earning the shares over time is called vesting.
 Only when the shares vest does the employee actually own the shares.
 For most of these benefits, the employee spouse pays the taxes automatically when the shares vest.